Anxiety

 Anxiety is one of the most common reasons that people seek online therapy.

-However, if you have anxiety problems, these feelings occur regularly, causing distress and leaving you feel powerless and out of control.
+If you have anxiety problems, these feelings occur regularly, causing distress and leaving you feel powerless and out of control.
 The symptoms of anxiety are listed below, they can include a pounding heart, sweating, tension and avoidance behaviours.

 If left untreated anxiety can have a significant impact on your ability to concentrate at work, have a negative impact on your relationships and your overall mood.